ivogabe/Docking/readme.md

 How to run
 ----------
-First you must install ASP.NET 5 and run `dnu restore` in a terminal.
-Then you can run the program with `dnx run`.
+First you must install .NET Core and run `dotnet restore` in a terminal.
+Then you can run the program with `dotnet run`.